Data Types

 are good data types to display results to the user, but they are not recommended for calculations due to their lack of accuracy and intrinsic inflexibility.DECIMAL

-rounds up the values, and thus the results may be affected by errors accumulating over time.'
+rounds up the values, and thus the results may be affected by errors accumulating over time.- It is not necessary to include the currency type between quotes

 , specifying the accuracy ('Cn'